As an Amazon Associate I earn from qualifying purchases.

-The link I provided is the exact container I have, and I found it the cheapest on Amazon.
-You can also find it in the organic aisle of the grocery store.
+You can find tahini in the condiment or “ethnic” sections of the grocery store.
 It has a very distinct taste, and it really is imperative to the overall taste of hummus.
 I urge you not to leave it out.

-There is a lot of wiggle room with this recipe, since you might not like your hummus the way I like mine.
-I used lower sodium chickpeas so I could control the salt flavor a bit more, but feel free to use regular.
+There is a lot of wiggle room with this recipe, since you might not like your hummus exactly the way I like mine.
+I typically use lower sodium chickpeas so I can control the salt flavor a bit more, but feel free to use regular.

-That being said, all of the spices in this recipe are to my liking, as close as I could get to the flavor of an everything bagel like I tasted from Tribe.
+That being said, all of the spices in this recipe are to my liking, as close as I could get to the flavor of an everything bagel like I tasted from that original container I inhaled.

 Don’t like too much garlic?
 Cut back.

 Hate poppy seeds?
 Leave them out.